edmundedgar/skeet-gateway/bot/README.md

 # running the bot

-install dependencies first: `npm i`
+install dependencies first: run `npm i` in this folder.

 ## in dev mode
 make sure you have `npx` and `tsx` (`npm i -g tsx`) installed.